Shadovaine/LCLibrary/Linux_Directory_System/Linux_Directory.md

  • 🛡️ Some files in /proc/sys can literally change system behavior—so handle with care.
  • 🧑‍💻 As a cybersecurity pro, you’ll visit /proc often to monitor or control processes.

-/Dev directory

-What is /dev?
+# /dev

- • /dev is the directory that contains device files (also called special files).
+## Description: /dev is the directory that contains device files (also called special files)

+## What is /dev?

- • In Linux, everything is a file – even hardware like disks, terminals, and printers.
+- In Linux, everything is a file – even hardware like disks, terminals, and printers
- • The files in /dev are interfaces to kernel drivers that let you interact with hardware or virtual devices.
+- The files in /dev are interfaces to kernel drivers that let you interact with hardware or virtual devices.

-You don’t directly “open” these files to edit them, but commands and programs can use them to send or receive data to/from hardware.
+- You don’t directly “open” these files to edit them, but commands and programs can use them to send or receive data to/from hardware.

-⸻

-📂 Types of Device Files in /dev
+## Types of Device Files in /dev

-There are 2 main types:
+## 2 main types

- 1. Character Devices (c)
+### Character Devices (c)

- • Data is handled one character at a time.
+- Data is handled one character at a time.
- • Example: keyboards, mice, serial ports, terminals.
+- Example: keyboards, mice, serial ports, terminals.
- • ✅ Found with ls -l showing a c at the start:
+- Found with ls -l showing a c at the start:

-crw-rw-rw- 1 root root 1, 3 Jul 16 10:12 /dev/null
+- `crw-rw-rw- 1 root root 1, 3 Jul 16 10:12 /dev/null`

-Block Devices (b)
+### Block Devices (b)/

- • Data is handled in blocks (like disks).
+- Data is handled in blocks (like disks).
- • Example: hard drives, SSDs, USB drives.
+- Example: hard drives, SSDs, USB drives.
- • ✅ Found with ls -l showing a b at the start:
+- Found with ls -l showing a b at the start

-brw-rw---- 1 root disk 8, 0 Jul 16 10:12 /dev/sda
+- `brw-rw---- 1 root disk 8, 0 Jul 16 10:12 /dev/sda`

 Key Special Files in /dev